aboutcode-org/federatedcode/docs/application-settings.rst

 FEDERATEDCODE_LOG_LEVEL
 ------------------------

-By default, only a minimum of logging messages is displayed in the console, mostly to provide some progress about pipeline run execution.
+By default, only a minimum of logging messages is displayed in the console.

 Default: ``INFO``